Volodymyr Groysman

-Volodymyr Borysovych Groysman (Note: sometimes Hroisman or Hroysman) (Володимир Борисович Гройсман; born 20 January 1978) is a Ukrainian politician and businessman.
-He served as the 16th Prime Minister of Ukraine from 14 April 2016, to 29 August 2019.
+Volodymyr Borysovych Groysman (Note: sometimes Hroisman or Hroysman) (Володимир Борисович Гройсман, /uk/; born 20 January 1978) is a Ukrainian politician and businessman who served as Prime Minister of Ukraine from 2016 to 2019.

-From 2006 to 2014, he was the mayor of Vinnytsia and served as Vice-President of the Association of Ukrainian Cities on Housing and Communal Services (2010–2014).
-In 2014, he became the Deputy Prime Minister of Ukraine and Minister of Regional Development, Construction, and Communal Services (27 February to 2 December 2014).
-He was also the 12th Chairman of the Verkhovna Rada of Ukraine (27 November 2014, to 14 April 2016), elected through the Petro Poroshenko Bloc list.
+Born in Vinnytsia, Groysman was its mayor from 2006 to 2014 and served as Vice-President of the Association of Ukrainian Cities on Housing and Communal Services (2010–2014).
+He briefly served as acting prime minister and Minister of Regional Development, Construction, and Communal Services in 2014 and later served as Chairman of the Verkhovna Rada until 2016, elected through the Petro Poroshenko Bloc list.

 Biography

-Groysman was born 20 January 1978 in Vinnytsia, Soviet Union.
-Both of his parents were Jewish.
+Groysman was born into a Jewish family in Vinnytsia, then part of the Ukrainian Soviet Socialist Republic (Soviet Union), on 20 January 1978.

 In 1994, Groysman graduated from Vinnytsia Secondary School No. 35.

 At 14, he began working as a locksmith at the Shkolyar (Schoolboy) cooperative, which had been founded by his father, Boris Isaakovich Groysman.
 In August 1994, aged 16, he graduated from school and was appointed as commercial director of the private small enterprise OKO.
 Three months later he began work as commercial director of the Vinnytsia market enterprise Yunist, which was his father's.

 In 1999, Groysman graduated from the Vinnytsia Institute of Regional Economy and Management with a junior specialist degree in law.

 In 2003, he graduated from the private higher education institution Interregional Academy of Personnel Management with a degree in law.
 In February 2010, he completed studies at the National Academy of Public Administration of the President of Ukraine, earning a master’s degree in Public Development Management with a focus on regional and local governance.